fluttercommunity/plus_plugins/packages/network_info_plus/network_info_plus/README.md

 > **Note**
 >
 > This package does not provide the ACCESS_FINE_LOCATION nor the ACCESS_COARSE_LOCATION permission by default
+>
+> From android 8.0 onwards the GPS must be ON (high accuracy) in order to
+> be able to obtain the SSID.

 #### iOS 12